TradeRES/toolbox-amiris-emlab/README.md

 ## Folder strucure

+### `scripts`

+This folder stores the code triggered from Spinetoolbox to do the data exchange

+### `amiris`

+This is the code from the amiris project https://gitlab.com/dlr-ve/esy/amiris/amiris/

+### `emlabpy`

+This code is based on the model EMLab.

+### `examples`

+This folder contains the data to run Amiris https://gitlab.com/dlr-ve/esy/amiris/examples

 ### `data`

 This folder could be used for storing the original data files.
 Please add metadata and licensing information as well.

-### `scripts`

-This folder could be used for storing processing scripts and their tool specifications.

 ## License and Terms of Use